 As we have already established, volunteering can involve a wide range of activities, exposing volunteers to various levels of risk.
-Although the majority of volunteers are likely to be engaged in low-risk activities, there is potential for exposure to higher risk activities such as working at height or using machinery.
+Although most volunteers are likely to be engaged in low-risk activities, there is potential for exposure to higher risk activities such as working at height or using machinery.